Aathif/secure-dev/csp/README.md

 # CSP

-This folder contains content security policy related tweaks which we can add to secure our applications.
+This folder contains content security policy related changes which we can add to secure our applications.